MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

 The NT AUTHORITY\SYSTEM account needs to be present as a SQL login and must not be disabled.
 This login must also be present and enabled for cluster nodes and Always On.

-## Configuring HealthService Service SID for SQL Server Cluster Instances
+## HealthService SID for SQL Server Cluster Instances

 To configure HealthService Service SID for monitoring of SQL Server failover cluster, perform the following steps for each cluster node: